AbdalrhmanHamza/so/src/pages/posts/create-draggable-slider-tabs-in-html-css-and-javascript.md

 ---
 description: Create Draggable Slider Tabs In HTML, CSS and JavaScript.
 You may have seen the draggable slider on several websites like YouTube.
 If you were asking how can I make this slider on my website, here I will show you how to make this slider using HTML and CSS, and JavaScript.
-keywords: frontend development, HTML, CSS, JavaScript,
+keywords: frontend development, HTML, CSS, JavaScript, Frontend Solutions
 public: true
 layout: ../../layouts/BlogPost.astro
 title: Create Draggable Slider Tabs In HTML, CSS and JavaScript.